bhavesh-chainani/topic_modelling/README.md

 ## **Results**

-We can now print out the seven topics (for en corpora) and the related words:
+We can now print out the 7 topics (for en corpora) and the related words:

 ```
 [(0,